nazhimkalam/express-blog/README.md

 # Building a Blog using MongoDB, Express and Node JS

-## Install the below dependencies for this to run,
-## Open the VS terminal and install the following dependencies
+## The following dependencies are installed

 	npm init
 	npm i express mongoose ejs